 The Project iRISE Approach

-The Project iRISE program will be Designed for Survivors by Survivors with support from community partners.
+The Project iRISE program will be designed for survivors by survivors with support from community partners.
 Using a strength-based approach, we are creating an evidence-based model to empower survivors of trafficking.
-Our program will provide a comprehensive, trauma-informed, and culturally responsive one-year training that combines coaching, group learning experiences, and one-on-one mentorship.
+Our program will provide a comprehensive, trauma-informed, and culturally responsive one-year training that combines coaching, group learning experiences, and peer mentorship.
 Throughout the program, survivors will be provided additional opportunities to begin healing, build fellowship, and develop into leaders.

 Some of our program goals include:

 Throughout the Project iRISE program, survivors are provided opportunities for professional and personal development, creating authentic leadership opportunities in a diversity of roles.